Entanglements: The Politics of Aesthetics and Retelling of Modernisms and Modern Art

 City of Graz, Major Elke Kahr

-Governor of Styria, Mag.
+Governor, Mag.
 Christopher Drexler

 1 Walter Mignolo/Catherine Walsh, On Decoloniality: Concepts Analytics and Praxis.
 Durham, 2018, p.
 109.